-There will be only one assignment, worth 20%, and it's due on Friday, July 11.
+There will be only one assignment, worth 20%, and it's due on Friday, March 7.
+It will be posted on Moodle at the end of the fall term in the event that you want to get a head start.
 You are expected to work on the assignment independently, and you should refrain from posting any answers on the discussion board (which will be regularly monitored).
 There will be a penalty for late submission.